 Contact Minot Elder Law Attorneys

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about elder abuse in North Dakota, contact the Minot elder law attorneys at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about elder abuse in North Dakota, contact the Minot elder law attorneys at German Law by calling 701-738-0060 to schedule an appointment.